MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 Alternatively, you can download a compressed version of the Axios library to include in your project.
 Read more about Axios [here](https://github.com/axios/axios).

 #### Writing the Code
-Within `<script>` tags in the `<body>` of your HTML document, declare a constant variable `ip` and set its value to a string with your robot’s IP address.
+Within `<script>` tags in the `<body>` of your .html document, declare a constant variable `ip` and set its value to a string with your robot’s IP address.
 We’ll reference this variable throughout the program to send commands to Misty.

 ```html
 <body>